 In considering whether to recommend any candidate for inclusion in our Board of Directors' slate of recommended director nominees, including candidates recommended by stockholders, our Nominating and Corporate Governance Committee will apply the minimum criteria set forth above as well as the Board membership criteria set forth in our Corporate Governance Guidelines.
 While we do not have a formal diversity policy, our Board of Directors believes that diversity and commensurate different viewpoints and perspectives strengthens the ability of our Board of Directors to perform its responsibilities and make sound strategic decisions.
 Our Corporate Governance Guidelines provide that our Nominating and Corporate Governance Committee, when recommending to our Board of Directors the types of skills and characteristics required of Board members, should consider such factors as relevant experience, intelligence, independence, commitment, compatibility with the Board culture, prominence, diversity, understanding of our business and such other factors as the Nominating and Corporate Governance Committee deems relevant.
 Our Nominating and Corporate Governance Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-Our Nominating and Corporate Governance Governance of factors related to the qualifications and background of nominees, which is not limited only to diversity.
-We believe it is important to take into account these additional factors.
-We are nominating two women (25% of our director nominees) for reelection to our Board of Directors at the 2020 annual meeting.
-Additionally, 25% of our director nominees are ethnically diverse.
+Our Nominating and Corporate Governance Committee may therefore consider a broad range of factors related to the qualifications and background of nominees, including diversity.
+We are nominating two women (25% of our director nominees) for election to our Board of Directors at the 2021 annual meeting.
+In addition, 25% of our director nominees are ethnically diverse.